spsforks/SCons-scons-wiki/UnitTests.md

 SConsEnvironment.UnitTest = UnitTest

 def CxxTest(environ, target, source=None, **kwargs):
-    """ A wrapper that supplies the multipart build functionality that CxxTest requires.
+    """A wrapper that supplies the multipart build functionality that CxxTest requires.
     """
     if source is None: